phenogit/phenogit.github.io/kit-korner-notes.markdown

                             Partner will raise with 4 card support, bid a 5 card minor, or bid 2N otherwise Nothing artificial after that
                         2N: Asks about shape
+                            3C: 4 clubs
+                                3D: Asks which way of 4-2
                     2N: Exactly 3=2=4=4
                         Natural bidding follows
                         3H